JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 took this house as Miss Verinder’s guardian, for Miss Verinder’s use.”

 “Not quite so fast,” interposed Mr. Ablewhite.
-“I have a last word to say, which I should have said some time since, if this—-” He looked my way, pondering what abominable name he should call me–“if this Rampant Spinster had not interrupted us.
+“I have a last word to say, which I should have said some time since, if this—” He looked my way, pondering what abominable name he should call me–“if this Rampant Spinster had not interrupted us.
 I beg to inform you, sir, that, if my son is not good enough to be Miss Verinder’s husband, I cannot presume